-3.4 What are the procedures for the elimination of SPI?
+3.4 What are the procedures for the elimination or transfer of SPI?

-Explain how records are destroyed or eliminated at the end of the retention period.
+Explain how records are destroyed, eliminated or transferred to NARA at the end of their mandatory retention period.
 Please give the details of the process.
-For example, are paper records shredded on site, or by a shredding company and accompanied by a certificate of destruction, etc?
-This question is related to privacy control DM-2, Data Retention and Disposal
+For example, are paper records shredded on site, or by a shredding company and accompanied by a certificate of destruction, etc.?
+This question is related to privacy control DM-2, Data Retention and Disposal.

-All SPI comprised of PHI and PII are automatically purged from the VES system via a record deletion on a 3 year plus 9- day cycle.
-PHI is archived after 1 year to tape and after 1 year the tape is purged or available to be overwritten.
-Both tapes and all storage is encrypted so data at rest is secure as well.
+All SPI comprised of PII are automatically purged from the VES system via a record deletion on a 3 year plus 9- day cycle.
+PII is archived after 1 year to tape and after 1 year the tape is purged or available to be overwritten.
+Both tapes and all storage are encrypted so data at rest is secure as well.
 Tapes are physically destroyed once this lifecycle is exceeded.
 In all cases automated SQL scripts or batch files delete the data in question.